naver/hubblemon/Readme.md

 ![query mysql](doc/img/rm_query_mysql.png)

-In eval mode, 'conn' and 'cursor' variable is pre-setted and user use this value for script.
+In eval mode, 'conn' and 'cursor' variable is pre-set and user use this value for script.

-In below page, conn is pre-set as memcached connection of test.mc (11211 port) Script set 0 to 99 to memcached and recevie them as list.
+In below page, conn is pre-set as memcached connection of test.mc (11211 port) Script set 0 to 99 to memcached and received them as list.
 Hubblemon prints lists with return_as_string(ret, p) p is an inner variable to handle parameter.
 Hubblemon prints p['result'] which is set in return_as_string

 ![eval memcached](doc/img/rm_eval_memcached.png)

 Here is another example,
-conn and cursor is pre-set as mysql connection and cursor of Mysql in test.mysql Script creates table and inserts 0 to 99 to table and select them. return_as_table(cursor, p) make html table from DB cursor.
+conn and cursor is pre-set as mysql connection and cursor of mysql in test.mysql Script creates table and inserts 0 to 99 to table and select them. return_as_table(cursor, p) make html table from DB cursor.